-- Prepare the 9×13 inch baking pan.
+1. Prepare the 9x13 inch baking pan.
 Butter and dust with a light layer of flour (or line with parchment paper).
 Set aside.
 Preheat your oven to 350°F.

-- With the reserved half of the dry mix, add flour.
+7. Add flour to the other reserved half of the dry ingredients mix.
 Whisk to combine.
 Cut remaining butter into the dry ingredients.
 Again, you should have a fine, crumbly mixture.

 Apple crumb cake storage:

 Store your apple crumb cake in an airtight container, or cover tightly with plastic wrap.
 The cake will keep for around 3 days at room temperature, or 5 days in the fridge.

 To freeze this apple cake, wrap tightly in a layer of plastic wrap followed by a layer of aluminum foil.
 Store frozen for up to 2 months.
 Defrost overnight in the fridge or on your counter for a few hours before serving!